Yakkhini/XS-GEM5/src/cpu/pred/btb/test/btb.md

 This document describes the design and implementation of the DefaultBTB in gem5, which models a set-associative BTB with MRU (Most Recently Used) replacement policy and support for half-aligned mode.

+Notion: BTB entry is different from FTB entry.
+One BTB entry is one branch.
+One FTB entry is one Fetch Block, contains multiple branches.
+For BTB, 32B Fetch Block(FBlock) is the basic unit, one FBlock may contains multiple BTB entries, all of the BTB entries in one FBlock are predicted in the same way(same index, different tag/ different ways).
+Then, BTB entries in one FBlock are send to TAGE, TAGE will predict each BTB entry independently, TAGE will find the first predicted as taken branch, and return it's target address to BTB as the next predict pc.

 ## 2. Key Design Principles

 ### 2.1 Multi-level BTB Hierarchy